ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/source.md

 ### Enable Outbound Messaging

 This setting is available for web messaging, iOS messaging and Android messaging.
-It allows to initiate discussions on behalf of an agent through Engage Digital's API.
+It allows to initiate discussions on behalf of an agent through RingCX Digital's API.

 It can be configured under the "Advanced settings" section: